Searching for Exotrojans in Pulsar Systems: Results

 In Figure~\ref{fig:J0023_post_zoomed} we show the PSR~J0023+0923 posterior space in the $\pm$ 0.05\% neighborhood of $\nu = 3.81759\,\rm{day}^{-1}$.
 We find that the $\theta$ posterior is fully consistent with that of a Gaussian tail, where the Gaussian is centered at $\theta \approx 0.64$, implying $\delta \approx -0.66$.
 Furthermore, we find a Gaussian in $\theta$ centered at the same value when searching for a Trojan signal when using a $\theta \sim \mathcal{U}(0,\, 2\pi)$ prior, rather than the physically valid $\theta \sim \mathcal{U}(\pi/3,\, 2\pi/3)$ prior.
+We included a search over this non-physical prior in order to confirm that the source of the posterior is in the non-physical parameter space.
 We also search in $\log{\xi}$ space (see Section~\ref{sec:priors}) and find no preferred $\xi$ (see Figure~\ref{fig:J0023_post_targeted}).
 In fact, we find $\mathcal{B}_\xi < 1$ for both pulsars.
-We therefore conclude that the signals associated with the $\nu \approx 3.82\,\rm{day}^{-1}$ and $3.02\,\rm{day}^{-1}$ libration frequencies for PSR~J0023+0923 and J1705$-$1903, respectively, are unlikely to be caused by Trojans.
+We therefore conclude that the signals associated with the $\nu \approx 3.82\,\rm{day}^{-1}$ and $3.02\,\rm{day}^{-1}$ libration frequencies for PSR~J0023+0923 and J1705$-$1903, respectively, are unlikely to be caused by Trojans (see Section~\ref{sec:discussion} for a discussion on possible other causes).
 However, for instructive purposes, we carry out the following calculations as if the signals were from a Trojan in each system.